Game & Wildlife Conservation Trust: Conservation

 The Trust is one of the pioneers in research into conservation headlands and beetle banks.

 Research

 The Trust has conducted and published research on countryside and game management, on topics such as numbers of gamebirds, disease in gamebirds, predator control and farming practices.
 It also publishes peer-reviewed papers in scientific journals.

+The Trust has been studying insect and invertebrate abundance in an area of the Sussex Downs – 32 square kilometres of farmland used mainly for cereal crops.
+This Sussex Study has been running for over 50 years since it started in 1970 and so is the world's longest-running study of cereal ecosystems.
+The study reports that, in the period 1970 to 2019, there was an overall decline of 37% in invertebrate abundance.